Jibbedi/use-reducer-effect/README.md

 ### [🔗 Logging](https://codesandbox.io/s/holy-surf-2mft6)

 > Use createSideEffectReducer to create a useReducer like hook that logs all actions and state changes.

+## Acknowledgments

+This library is greatly inspired by the idea of [ngrx effects](https://ngrx.io/guide/effects), which is an awesome library if your working with Angular.

 ## Contributors